Mental Health Conditions and Parenting Arrangements in Family Law Proceedings?

-If you have been diagnosed with a mental health condition, this can impact both child welfare/parenting arrangements in addition to property disputes.
-However, a mental health condition does affect or have relevance to divorce proceedings (provided there is no children of the relationship).
+If you have been diagnosed with a mental health condition, this can impact both child welfare/parenting arrangements addition to property disputes.
+However, a mental health condition does affect or have relevance to divorce proceedings (family law proceedings) (provided there are no children in the relationship).

 Mental Health in Parenting Disputes

 The first and foremost principle applied by the Court in any parenting proceeding is placing the welfare of the child as the ‘paramount’ consideration’.
 Whilst this does not mean the Court disregards other considerations, the best interests of the child will always take precedence when it comes to mental health in parenting disputes.

 Importantly, where one or more party to the family law proceedings has been diagnosed with a mental health condition, there is no legal presumption that the person is not capable of being a responsible parent.

 However, as the best interests of the child remains the Court’s paramount consideration, the Court has the power to decide whether the parenting capacity of a person who has been diagnosed with a mental health condition is limited or reduced.
 In outcomes such as these, the Court may alter or change a parenting arrangement.